-an Inspector appointed by the Secretary of State for Communities and Local Government Decision date: $30^{th}$ June 2017
+an Inspector appointed by the Secretary of State for Communities and Local Government

+Decision date: 30th June 2017

-Appeal Ref: APP/X5210/D/17/3171846 2 Charlton King's Road, London, NW5 2SA
+Appeal Ref: APP/X5210/D/17/3171849 4 Charlton King's Road, London, NW5 2SA

-- The appeal is made under section 78 of the Town and Country Planning Act 1990 against a refusal to grant planning permission. - The appeal is made by Mr Chris Graham-Bell against the decision of the Council of the London Borough of Camden. - The application Ref 2016/5339/P, dated 22 September 2016, was refused by notice dated 6 March 2017. - The development proposed is the construction of a mansard type roof extension with front roof terrace.
-Roof extension to include additional storey and flat roof at the rear.
+- The appeal is made under section 78 of the Town and Country Planning Act 1990 against a refusal to grant planning permission. - The appeal is made by Mr Leslie Ward and Ms Jude Liknaitzky against the decision of the Council of the London Borough of Camden. - The application Ref 2016/5338/P, dated 22 September 2016, was refused by notice dated 6 March 2017. - The development proposed is the construction of a mansard type roof extension with front roof terrace.
+Roof extension to include an additional storey with flat roof at the rear.
+Small single storey ground floor extension and new aluminium windows.